 Creating a Highly Available System

 Creating a highly available system means setting up a system that can remain operational over a long period of time.
 HA allows services with critical importance to be “always” online and undisturbed, regardless of location or external situation.
-Even if some of the system components fail, the system will continue to provide services and applications.
+Even if some of the system components fail, the system as a whole will continue to provide services and applications.
 The user using the applications or services should not notice that there has been failover.
 Setting up such a system involves ensuring redundancies, and when data is involved, replication.

 However, increasing the components of a system does not automatically turn it into a highly available system.
 On the contrary, the greater the system’s complexity, the greater its risk of failure.
+This is where a storage management utility such as LINSTOR® can help.

 Modern system architectures also use load balancing devices or software within an HA system to distribute workloads (either compute, storage, or network) across multiple instances of whatever component handles the workload.
 This helps to optimize resource usage, maximize performance, minimize response times, and avoid overburdening any one component.
+This way, redundant architecture does not just sit there waiting for a failover event.
+It is put to use and can even help improve the performance or user access of your applications and services.

 The Main Benefits of HA